 President and CEO and other Group Management Board

 The remuneration scheme for the President and CEO and the other Group Management Board members consists of a fixed monetary salary (monthly salary), fringe benefits (free car and mobile phone benefit), a performance bonus based on criteria decided annually (short-term incentive and commitment scheme), a share compensation scheme (long-term commitment and incentive scheme) and retirement benefits for management.
+Group Management Board members have leisure-time accident insurance cover and an employer-subsidised exercise and cultural benefit.
 In addition, a health insurance, life insurance and leisure travel insurance have been taken out for President and CEO Helander.
 Termination benefits have been agreed upon with the President and CEO and the other Group Management Board members.

 The total remuneration for Kesko’s President and CEO and the other Group Management Board members is compared to that of similar positions in other large companies in Finland.
 Remuneration elements are compared to those of peer companies to ensure the competitiveness and appropriateness of total remuneration for each position.